 The CAF Group has carried out an analysis of the activity or activities carried out by each Group company, identifying some of the aforementioned activities.
-Data-driven digital solutions for efficient performance and sustainable mobility As explained in the description of this activity in Annex 1 of the Delegated Climate Act, it is defined as the development or use of ICT solutions for the collection, transmission, storage, modelling and use of data, where these activities are primarily aimed at providing data and analysis to reduce GHG emissions.
+Data-driven digital solutions for efficient performance and 8.2 Data-driven solutions for GHG emissions reductions sustainable mobility As explained in the description of this activity in Annex 1 of the Delegated Climate Act, it is defined as the development or use of ICT solutions for the collection, transmission, storage, modelling and use of data, where these activities are primarily aimed at providing data and analysis to reduce GHG emissions.
 The CAF Group has carried out an analysis of the activity or activities carried out by each Group company, identifying the aforementioned activities.